Freight does apply for the Tack Box and Saddle Stand

 10. Do up the throat lash and the noseband.

-1. To make sure the check straps are the right length your bit should leave a small crease in the corner of your horse's mouth.
-To short, and your horse will be uncomfortable and start tossing it'shead, to loose and the bit will not sit in the right position and can bang on your horse's teeth.
+1. To make sure the check straps are the right length, your bit should leave a small crease in the corner of your horse's mouth.
+Too short, and your horse will be uncomfortable and start tossing it'shead, too loose and the bit will not sit in the right position and can bang on your horse's teeth.

 3. The browband should not be to long or to short for your horse.
 It should sit in the natural hollow below your horse's ear and lie flat against your horse's forehead.
 To small and it will pull the head piece forward giving your horse's ears no room.
 To big and it will flop around when your riding.